Ta Mok: After the fall of the Khmer Rouge

 After the regime was overthrown by the Vietnamese in 1979, Ta Mok remained a powerful figure, controlling the northern area of the Khmer Rouge's remaining territory from his base at Anlong Veng in the Dângrêk Mountains.
 It is estimated that some 3,000 to 5,000 combatants remained loyal to Pol Pot and were directed by Ta Mok.

 In 1997, after a split in the party, Ta Mok seized control of one faction and named himself supreme commander.
 Pol Pot then fled the Khmer Rouge's northern stronghold, but was later arrested and sentenced to lifelong house arrest.
 In April 1998, after a new government attack, Ta Mok fled into the forest and took Pol Pot with him.
 A few days later, on 15 April 1998, Pol Pot died in custody.

 On 25 July 1997, Ta Mok and Pol Pot were interviewed separately by Nate Thayer.
-Unrepentant, Mok chuckled as he debated whether the KR had killed millions of people or just "hundreds of thousands," claiming that he had only killed Vietnamese.
+Unrepentant, Mok chuckled as he debated whether the Khmer Rouge had killed millions of people or just "hundreds of thousands," claiming that he had only killed Vietnamese.

 In 1998, after several key defections, Ta Mok was forced to flee to Anlong Veng.
 On 6 March 1999, the general was captured by the Cambodian army near the Thai border and brought to capital Phnom Penh, where he joined former comrade Khang Khek Ieu ("Comrade Duch") at the Military Prosecution Department Detention Facility.
 Ta Mok was the last leading member of the Khmer Rouge to remain at large in Cambodia; other senior figures had died or already made immunity deals with the government of Hun Sen, including Nuon Chea, Khieu Samphan and Ieng Sary.

-In prison his detention period was repeatedly extended without his being brought to trial.
+In prison, his detention period was repeatedly extended without his being brought to trial.
 Under Cambodian law his trial should have begun within six months of his arrest.
 First charged with membership of an outlawed group and tax evasion, in February 2002 he was charged with crimes against humanity.
 In poor health with respiratory problems, Ta Mok's only releases from solitary confinement were for hospital visits.
 On 21 July 2006, due to heart complications caused by the stress of the upcoming trial, he died in a military hospital after falling into a coma.

 Ta Mok's house in Anlong Ven is a tourist site.
 A 2023 study found that villages that were governed by Ta Mok during the Khmer Rouge regime have persistently worse economic development outcomes than villages that were governed by more moderate elements of the Khmer Rouge.